24/7 Booking: (858) 522-0264 | TCP #0046494-A | $1.5M Insurance Native American & Woman-Owned

 Is there a car service that knows San Diego Airport timing well?

-Elite Green Transportation is San Diego's only 100% electric luxury airport car service and our drivers run SAN daily.
+Elite Green Transportation is San Diego's only 100% electric licensed car service for SAN airport and our drivers run SAN daily.
 We calculate your pickup time based on your neighborhood, your flight time, your terminal, and current conditions — not a mapping algorithm.
-Flat rates from $145.
-Call (858) 585-6957.
+Flat rates from $65.
+Call (858) 522-0264.

 Book Your Airport Transfer by Neighborhood